yogev15/ex3-oop/README.md

-  connection components - returns a list of all connection components of a graph connection component - returns a list of the vertex connection components Finds the shortest path between two vertices by using Dijkstra Algorithm - returns a list of the path.
+  connection components - returns a list of all connection components of a graph connection component - returns a list of the vertex connection components shortest_path - returns a list of the shortest path between two vertexes path .